 Poplar takes application of surface coatings well and takes an even stain.

-Fairly low surface hardness.
+Poplar wood has fairly low surface hardness.

 Normally available in the marketplace